LinkedSoftwareDependencies/Article-System-Components/content/system.md

 This may occur for nested configurations that reuse the same component in different places.
-If the config has not been instantiated before, it will first go through the preprocessing phase as explained in the previous section, after the processed config will be passed on to the `ConfigConstructor`.
+If the config has not been instantiated before, it will first go through the preprocessing phase as explained in the previous section, and then the processed config will be passed on to the `ConfigConstructor`.

 The `ConfigConstructor` is able to convert the representation of a class constructor call into an actual constructor call to obtain an object.
 For this, the arguments of the constructor are first converted into actual objects,